lacryptorina/trythis/EXPLANATION.md

 #### **Caveats**
 - **Placeholder Logic**: The logic for identifying MEV bots and real users is currently a placeholder.
 This needs to be implemented for the bot to be fully functional.
 - **Wallet Integration**: The `/pump` command is not yet implemented, as it requires integration with Solana wallet SDKs (e.g., Phantom, Solflare).
+- **Error Handling**: While basic error handling is in place, more robust error handling and logging could be added.

 #### **Possible Improvements**
 - **Implement MEV/Real User Logic**: Replace the placeholder logic with actual logic to identify MEV bots and real users.
 - **Wallet Integration**: Integrate Solana wallet SDKs to enable wallet connection and token purchases.
 - **Rate Limiting**: Add rate limiting to prevent abuse of the bot.
 - **Logging**: Use a logging library (e.g., `winston`) for better log management.
+- **Graceful Shutdown**: Improve the graceful shutdown process to ensure all resources are properly released.

 ---